 Adjective

 A noun or pronoun is described or modified by an adjective, which is a component of speech.
 Its primary purpose is to elaborate on the attributes or traits of the noun or pronoun it is modifying.
 Size, color, shape, age, and emotions are just a few of the many characteristics that can be described by an adjective.
+Adjectives add depth and imagery to writing, transforming bland statements into vivid descriptions.
+In marketing, travel blogs, or product reviews, well-chosen adjectives can evoke emotions, paint pictures, and persuade audiences effectively.

 For instance: